Home Software Cybersecurity Risks: How Modern Software is Adapting

 Conclusion

-In a world where cyber threats are constantly evolving, the role of modern software in cybersecurity is paramount.
-By integrating security into software development, leveraging automated testing and monitoring, and embracing emerging technologies like machine learning, the industry is better equipped to defend against cyberattacks.
+With cyber threats constantly shifting, modern software plays a central role in defense.
+Embedding security into development, using automated testing and monitoring, and applying technologies like machine learning equip the industry to better resist attacks.